Wood

 When you buy lumber that has been treated with wood preservatives, the seller must be able to provide written information about the following:

 If you need to use a wood preservative, only buy agents that are approved by the Swedish Chemicals Agency.
 Approved preservatives always have a four-digit registration number and are divided into three authorisation classes.
 Products marked Class 3 may be used by anyone.
-In the the Pesticide Register (in Swedish only) External link., you can check the registration number and see if the product is approved, what class it belongs to and find other important information.
+In the the Pesticides Register, you can check the registration number and see if the product is approved, what class it belongs to and find other important information.

 Creosote-treated wood